SIDS trade vulnerabilities

 The UNCTAD eTrade Readiness Assessment (eT Ready) Programme has been designed to identify and address challenges in the development of e-commerce by developing countries and particularly LDCs.
 Born as a spin-off of the eTrade for all partnership, it provides a thorough analysis of a country’s e-commerce ecosystem and tailored recommendations in seven key policy areas.
 In the past three years, 27 eT Readies have been conducted, including for five SIDS in the Pacific region, namely Kiribati, Samoa, Solomon Islands, Tuvalu and Vanuatu.

 Findings from UNCTAD’s assessments of the selected SIDS highlight some common challenges, such as access to affordable broadband Internet services, as well as the need for upgrading of logistics infrastructure in line with the requirements of cross-border e-commerce.
-Establishing an enabling environment through sound policy and regulatory frameworks, digital literacy and specialized skills of young people, women entrepreneurs and SMEs, will provide impetus to accelerate the digital transformation of SIDS’ economies.
+Establishing an enabling environment through sound policy and regulatory frameworks, digital literacy and specialized skills of young people, women entrepreneurs and SMEsSmall and medium sized enterprises (SMEs), will provide impetus to accelerate the digital transformation of SIDS’ economies.
 Increasing capacities to develop digital solutions for the promotion of tourism and marketing of local products and services will boost employment opportunities and provide greater value addition.

 During the pandemic, e-commerce and the digital economy have helped Pacific SIDS strengthen their resilience, both from the public and private sector sides.
 This has taken the form of an increased use of electronic payments, improved public service delivery through e-government and trade facilitation solutions, increased recourse to e-marketplaces for essential goods while minimizing physical contacts.
 For example, Kiribati reduced physical contact among government staff by introducing electronic payments of all salaries.
 It also started the online processing of documents for incoming vessels and flights bringing essential goods or repatriating foreigners -—